- How a Reverse Mortgage Loan Works

 Using a Reverse Mortgage Loan to Purchase a Home

-Reverse mortgage loans are a great way to turn the equity in your home into tax free cash – without having to make monthly loan payments.
-Recent changes by Congress to the FHA-insured Reverse Mortgage Loan program now allow homeowners to buy a home with a reverse mortgage loan.
+Reverse mortgage loans are a great way to access the equity in your home without having to make monthly mortgage payments.1 Recent changes by Congress to the Reverse Mortgage Loan program now allow homeowners to buy a home with a reverse mortgage loan.

 Although this sounds too good to be true, Americans 62 years and older can use the equity from the sale of their previous home, or other cash or savings, to move into a different home – with a single down payment.
 With a reverse mortgage loan you don’t make loan payments, because the loan is not due as long as you live in your home as your principal residence and you maintain it according to FHA requirements.
 As with all mortgage loans, you are required to pay your property taxes and homeowners insurance.
 Imagine the financial independence you can achieve by eliminating your mortgage payment once and for all.
 Best of all, if the untapped equity in your home increases over time, you or your heirs still “own” that equity – not the bank.